OpsHubProduct/OIM-Documentation/docs/connectors/solarwinds-service-desk.md

 ## Relationship Configuration

 The user will be able to sync the following relationship types:
-- Links between Incidents and Changes
+- Bidirectional Links between Incidents and Changes
-- Links between Incidents and other Incidents
-- Links between Changes and other Changes

 The below screenshot shows how a Change entity is linked to another Change entity in SolarWinds Service Desk.
 <p align="center">
   <img src="../assets/SolarWindsLinkExample.png" width="800" alt=""/>
 </p>

-If the user wants to sync Incidents and their related Changes.
-Configure below links in link configuration:
+If the user wants to sync bidirectional link between Incidents and Changes.
+Configure the link type in link configuration as below:
 <p align="center">
   <img src="../assets/SolarWindsLinkConfiguration.png" width="500" alt=""/>
 </p>